CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - Predefined placeholders

-/// type=MS, answer=[2,4]
+/// type=SS, answer=[5]

 Which statements correctly describe a prepared statement?

-- It alters SQL commands.
+- It is used to alter SQL commands.

-- It helps against SQL injection attacks.

-- It prepares an SQL statement for execution.
+- It prepares an SQL statement for execution

-- It executes the same SQL statement repeatedly.

 - It sends queries and uploads data to databases.

+- It substitutes the actual parameter values with placeholders.

+- It is used to execute an SQL statement multiple times with the same or different parameter values.

 /// type=SS, answer=[5]